AmirRezaM75/note-learning-go/02-primitive-types-and-declarations.md

 \`Greetings and "Salutations"\` vs "Greetings and \"Salutations\""

-As we’ll see in “Explicit Type Conversion” on page 26 you can’t even add two integer variables together if they are declared to be of different sizes.
+As we’ll see in [“Explicit Type Conversion”](#explicit-type-conversion) you can’t even add two integer variables together if they are declared to be of different sizes.
 However, Go lets you use an integer literal in floating point expressions

 ```go
 fmt.Println(2 + 3.2) // 5.2